Skip to content

 • The Process Gap (The "Why"): Do not blame a person.
 "Steve pushed bad code" scares clients because Steve is still employed.
 "Our CI/CD pipeline lacked a staging validation step for third-party APIs" comforts clients because pipelines can be upgraded.

-• The Systemic Lock: This is the money shot.
-You must show the specific SOP, checklist, or automation you have installed to ensure this specific error is mathematically impossible to repeat.
+• The Systemic Lock: This is the proof point.
+You must show the specific SOP, checklist, or automation you have installed to make this specific error materially less likely to repeat.

 The Data on Retention